graphcore/tutorials/tutorials/popxl/VSCodeSetup.md

 pip3 install -r requirements.txt
 ```

-## Intellisense
+## IntelliSense

-- Add the folder you are working on to your VSCode workspace, either using the
+- Add the folder you are working on to your VSCode workspace.
+You can do this
-  `Workspace: Add folder to workspace` or directly editing your
+  by opening the Command Palette with Cmd+Shift+P (or Ctrl+Shift+P on Windows),
+  and then typing `Workspaces: Add Folder to Workspace...`; alternatively, you
-  `.code-workspace` file.
+  can directly edit your `.code-workspace` file.
 - To work with popxl.addons, you need to specify the interpreter path for the
   folder using the `Python: Select Interpreter` command and selecting the
   interpreter of the virtual environment where you installed popxl.addons,
   located at `<virtual_env_path>/bin/python3`
 - Create a `settings.json` file for your folder.
 If you type `Preferences: Open
-  folder settings (JSON)`, the file will be created for you inside a `.vscode`
+  Workspace Settings (JSON)`, the file will be created for you inside a `.vscode`
   folder.
-Otherwise you can create the folder and the file directly.
+Otherwise you can create the folder and the file manually.
 This file
   allows you to specify general settings of the folder.
 Note: you might be
   tempted to specify the `python.defaultInterpreterPath` here, but you may still
   run into problems since the default interpreter path is not used once an
   interpreter has been selected.
 More information
   [here](https://github.com/microsoft/vscode-python/wiki/AB-Experiments#tldr).
-- To work with `popxl` you need to include PopART relevant paths in your
+- To work with PopXL you need to include PopART relevant paths in your
   `settings.json` file, adding them to `"python.autoComplete.extraPaths"` and
   `"python.analysis.extraPaths"` options.

 Below is a template for `settings.json`: